Bayton CE Primary School

 All children receive a well-balanced, broad-based curriculum, centred around the National Curriculum subjects and Religious Education.
-There is a strong emphasis upon the skills of English, Maths and Computing which give access to all other areas of learning.
-The core subjects are English, Mathematics, Science and Computing.
+There is a strong emphasis upon the skills of English, Maths and RE which give access to all other areas of learning.
+The core subjects are English, Mathematics, Science and RE.
 The Foundation subjects are Design Technology, Art, Music, Physical Education, History and Geography.
-We also provide R.E. and P.S.C.H.E.
+We also provide P.S.C.H.E.
 (Personal, Social and Health Education and Citizenship).
-Years 2 - 6 also receive one session of French a week.
+Years 2 - 6 also receive one session of Spanish a week.

 We believe that there are aspects of learning such as independence, collaboration, responsibility and self-confidence which are essential for children to develop, not only as pupils but as members of society.
 Moral, social, spiritual and cultural developments have a high profile in our school community.
 We promote a positive and succeeding ethos which we believe enhances self-esteem and self-motivation.
 The Christian ethos is central to our thinking and we encourage children to be tolerant, caring and kind to one another.

-Children are taught mainly in mixed-age classes, depending on number of pupils in 2015.
+Children are taught both in mixed-age and single year group classes, depending on number of pupils in 2017.

 Teachers plan their work in a variety of ways, depending upon the needs of the children and the task involved.
 Children may work individually, in pairs or small groups, or in whole class sessions.
 Sometimes the session is a key-teaching situation where the whole class participate in the same task.
 Independent or group work is normally differentiated to support or challenge pupils, depending on ability and needs.
 We aim to include a balance of teacher-instructed and child-initiated learning in our provision.

 Our planning is based on a 1 or 2 year cycle for most subjects, in order to cover all units of work.
 However, Maths, because of its skill-building nature, is planned for from each year group’s objectives.
 In this way, units are revisited frequently but skills developed further each time.
 This ensures continuity and progression throughout the Key Stages.
 All our children are taught Maths, Computing and English as specific time-tabled lessons.
-Almost all other subjects are taught in topics or integrated units.
+Almost all other subjects are taught through writing themes.
 Some subjects may be taught as stand-alone e.g. PE, RE or Music if they do not sit comfortably within a given topic.

 In the term before children start in Reception we offer a series of induction sessions (half and later full days).
 The children experience the routines and atmosphere in the class.
 In Reception the children follow the curriculum guidance for the Early Years Foundation Stage (0-5 years).
 This will include the areas of the Early Learning Goals.
 The interests of the children are at the centre of our planning and we strive to maintain a constructive balance between teacher-led sessions and child-initiated activities.